tillitis/tkey-ssh-agent/README.md

 `newgrp dialout` in the terminal that you're working in.

 Your Tillitis Key 1 is now running the firmware.
 Its LED flashing white, indicating that it is ready to receive an app to run.
-Continue in the section "Using runsign..." below.

 #### User on MacOS